 Cost and Aid

 West Virginia University has worked hard to make its programs affordable for military personnel and veterans.
-WVU is a Yellow Ribbon Program participant, meaning that the university agrees to waive a portion of tuition not covered by the G. I. Bill.
+WVU is a Yellow Ribbon Program participant, meaning that the university agrees to waive a portion of tuition not covered by the GI Bill.
 Unlike most universities, WVU participates in the program for all graduate and professional programs.
-Additionally, the John Chambers College of Business and Economics offers a $100 discount per credit hour to all veterans pursuing the Healthcare MBA program.
+Additionally, the John Chambers College of Business and Economics offers a $100 discount per credit hour to all current and former service personnel pursuing the Healthcare MBA program.